Parker McLachlin

-Parker Nicholas McLachlin (born May 10, 1979) is an American professional golfer and golf instructor who plays on the PGA Tour.
+Parker Nicholas McLachlin (born May 10, 1979) is an American professional golfer.
+He is also a golf instructor and plays on the PGA Tour.

+Career

 McLachlin was born in Honolulu, Hawaii.
 He graduated from Punahou School in 1997 and UCLA in 2002 with a degree in sociology.

-McLachlin turned professional in 2003 and played on mini-tours until 2006 when he played the Nationwide Tour.
+In 2003, McLachlin turned professional and played on mini-tours until 2006 when he played the Nationwide Tour.
 He played on the PGA Tour in both 2007 and 2008 after successfully completing qualifying school each year.
 In 2008, he won his first PGA Tour event, the Legends Reno-Tahoe Open, and secured his tour card through 2010.
 McLachlin has not played full-time since 2010.

 Personal life

 McLachlin's mother Beth competed on Team USA's National Women's Volleyball Team.